 Fish farm to table: healthy fish for a growing population

 Did you know that aquaculture – or fish farming – is one of the fastest-growing industries in food production?
 Yes, that’s because it is an efficient, sustainable way to produce animal protein to feed rising populations.
-Solvay’s parasite control system, PARAMOVE®, improves the viability and sustainability of this growing industry, thus contributing to the well-being of fish and the people who consume them.
+Solvay’s partner - Aqua Pharma’s - parasite control system improves the viability and sustainability of this growing industry, thus contributing to the well-being of fish and the people who consume them.
 In September 2019, Solvay took another important step by partnering with joint venture partner Aqua Pharma Group, combining a great product with a great treatment method.

 With the global population set to reach 10 billion (!) by 2050, one of the biggest challenges we face is to feed the increasing population with limited resources - and Solvay is proud to contribute to meeting that challenge through various products and solutions.

-“For fish and protein, aquaculture is the only sustainable way to meet the growing demand,” explains Marc Indigne, Business Manager New Markets.
+“For fish and protein, aquaculture is the only sustainable way to meet the growing demand,” explains Marc Indigne, Business Development Manager, Consultant.